 All Providers must have backup (on-call) coverage after hours or during the Provider's absence or unavailability.
-Molina requires Providers to maintain a 24hour phone service, 7 days a week.
+Molina requires Providers to maintain a 24-hour telephone service, 7 days a week.
 This access may be through an answering service or a recorded message after office hours.
-The service or recorded message should instruct Members with an Emergency to hang up and call 911 or go immediately to the nearest emergency room.
+The service or recorded message should instruct Members with an emergency to hangup and call 911 or go immediately to the nearest emergency room.
 Voicemail alone after hours is not acceptable.